-For example, If you’re towing a heavy trailer or plan on going on more difficult off road terrain, then a brake controller and electronic brakes on your trailer are highly advisable.
+For example, if you’re towing a heavy trailer or plan to go on more difficult off-road terrain, then a brake controller and electronic brakes on your trailer are highly advisable.

-Additionally, I recommend you look into several hitches that are explicitly designed for unimproved road and off road use.
-The standard ball hitch works excellent on the highway, paved roads, and flat dirt roads but if your mission includes anything more aggressive and off camber then I’d I’d suggest you check out the hitch styles below.
+Additionally, I recommend you investigate several hitches that are explicitly designed for unimproved road and off-road use.
+The standard ball hitch works excellently on the highway, paved roads, and flat dirt roads but if your mission includes anything more aggressive and off camber then I’d suggest you check out the hitch styles below.

 Trailer brake controllers